-Perfectionism is paralyzing.
+Perfectionism and overthinking are paralyzing.
 Guarding against making mistakes will keep you small and afraid to attempt the things that will lead to you accomplishing your goals.
 It is important to be prepared and do your best.
 Let that be enough.

 4. Inability to Say “No” to Others

 Saying no does not make you rude, selfish, or unkind.
 It means that you are saying yes to yourself and your own goals.
 Saying yes when you don’t mean it only leads to resentment later.
 Your self-worth is not dependent on what you do for others.
 An ability to say no comes down to a fear of rejection or disappointing others.
 Saying no to the things you don’t want enables you to say yes to the things that you do.